-The AHS Krab is a self-propelled howitzer designed to a NATO-friendly standard for the Polish Army.
-As an indigenous product, the Krab relies on proven components borrowed from the PT-91 Twardy Main Battle Tank (a highly modified Soviet/Russian T-72) and features a turret based on the British AS-90 Braveheart self-propelled gun series as well as a barrel from French-based Nexter.
-Design work on the vehicle began in 2000 and has been ongoing since, producing at least three prototypes as of this writing, the first being completed in 2008.
-The effort is being headed up the Polish concerns of OBRUM (Osrodek Badawczo-Rozwojowy Urzadzen Mechanicznych) and CPWHSW (Centrum Produkcji Wojskowej Huta Stalowa Wola).
+The AHS "Krab" is a self-propelled howitzer developed to a NATO-friendly standard for the Polish Army.
+The project was, at one point, a wholly indigenous initiative, set to rely on proven components borrowed from the PT-91 "Twardy" Main Battle Tank (a highly modified Soviet/Russian T-72) and to sport a powered turret based on the British AS-90 "Braveheart" Seld-Propelled Artillery vehicle utilizing the barrel of the French-based Nexter gun system.
+Design work on the vehicle began in 2000 and saw a prolonged development period eventually producing at least three prototypes, the first being completed in 2008.
+The effort was headed up the Polish concerns of OBRUM (Osrodek Badawczo-Rozwojowy Urzadzen Mechanicznych) and CPW HSW (Centrum Produkcji Wojskowej Huta Stalowa Wola).

 While guided and homing missiles tend to receive much play on the modern battlefield, ranged artillery support is still called upon but all armies of the world.
 The self-propelled gun or self-propelled artillery system has long held a place in war and systems such as the American M109 Paladin, the British AS-90 Braveheart and the German Panzerhaubitze 2000 carry the tradition of long range barrage support to further offensive ground actions at distance.
 When used collectively, self-propelled guns can provide relatively accuracy fire of large-caliber rounds (High-Explosive, Chemical, Fragmentation or otherwise) against enemy positions to soften resistance or dislodge enemy concentrations.
 In essence, self-propelled guns are nothing more than self-transporting versions of field artillery systems - the 155mm being the standard caliber of choice for all militaries today.
 Such systems - either tracked or wheeled in nature - rely in multiple crew, ammunition vehicles and coordinated firepower to showcase their true effectiveness (usually helped by specialized command vehicles fielding extra communications).